Novimatrem/blog/about.markdown

 You'll see me online on my PC quite often, because I have somewhat limited mobility, and low stamina

 I signed up for and filled in a pronouns.page for myself, please see it to learn my pronouns, name, species, things I am, and am proud of.
 Also included are a small selection of words I feel comfortable being used for me, so you can get the general theme of how to refer to me.
-Please take a look: <a target="_blank" href="https://en.pronouns.page/@Novimatrem">https://en.pronouns.page/@Novimatrem</a>
+Please take a look: <a target="_blank" href="https://en.pronouns.page/@Novimatrem" style="color: #008148;">https://en.pronouns.page/@Novimatrem</a>

 and I know it sounds absurd, but if you use my real name can you type it in lowercase please, that's more comforting for me, and less distressing.
 Sorry if that's odd sounding.